 \subsection{Entanglement scaling with increasing depth}

 In order to better understand the entanglement scaling properties of QNNs, we introduce a new quantity, defined as the total entanglement entropy $S_{tot}$ created in the MPS chain

-which is the sum of the entanglement entropy of all the ordered bi-partitions of the quantum state.
+which is the sum of the entanglement entropy of all the ordered bipartitions of the quantum state.
 We use this global measure to quantify how fast QNNs approach the Haar distribution in terms of overall entanglement production.
-In particular, we define a new figure of merit: the entangling layers $\widetilde{L}$, defined by number of layers needed by an architecture to reach $90\%$ of total entanglement of an Haar distributed state $S_{tot}^{\text{Haar}}$:
+In particular, we define a new figure of merit, the entangling layers $\widetilde{L}$, defined as the number of layers needed by an architecture to reach $90\%$ of the total entanglement of a Haar distributed state $S_{tot}^{\text{Haar}}$, namely

+The choice of the $90\%$ threshold allows to select states that are already very close to the Haar-random value, and avoids undesired oscillating behaviours obtained when higher thresholds are used, e.g. $99\%$, which are caused by statistical fluctuations (recall that every QNN is sampled multiple times with different parameters to calculate averages).

 In Fig.~\ref{fig:ent_scaling} we show the behavior of $\widetilde{L}$ for four different QNNs as the number of qubits is increased.
 Note that each QNN is considered with all the three possible entangling topologies (\textit{linear}, \textit{circular} and \textit{full} as defined in Fig.~\ref{fig:main_figure}).
 At last, note that all QNNs leverage the same variational form $\varans = \circuit{2}$, while the feature map is changed, as reported in the legend.